 Her young daughters also faced bullying in schools.

-Despite some negative experiences, Galang enjoyed his job at Teton Toyota and his colleagues there.
-There were other good experiences, as well.
-For example, her oldest daughter met her future husband, and her middle daughter loves Boise and will be staying.
+Galang said that despite some negative experiences, he enjoyed his job at Teton Toyota and his colleagues there.
+And there were other good experiences.
+For example, Ray’s oldest daughter met her future husband, and her middle daughter loves Boise, Idaho, and will be staying in the state.

-In April, Galang went back to Rancho Cucamonga, a city in San Bernardino County, first to secure a home and start his job.
+In April, Galang went back to Rancho Cucamonga, a city in San Bernardino County, California, first in order to secure a home and start his job.
 Ray stayed in Idaho Falls with their twin daughters to sell their seven-bedroom home.
-After a few months, they joined Galang in California and finally sold their Idaho home in December.
+After a few months, they joined Galang in California, and they finally sold their Idaho home in December.

 Now that they’re back in the Golden State, Ray said they appreciate what they had taken for granted before: the weather, entertainment, and abundance of options.

-Coree Ray and Melvin Galang with their twin daughters in their home in Idaho Falls, Idaho, on March 32, 2024.
+Melvin Galang and Coree Ray with their twin daughters in their home in Idaho Falls, Idaho, in March 2024.
 (Courtesy of Coree Ray)

-They’re also happy to be back to a more competitive lifestyle for her daughters, she said, who are performers and athletes.
+They’re also happy to be back to a more competitive lifestyle for her daughters, who are performers and athletes, according to Ray.

 “They are more challenged here in Cali, and they are able to have more choices of places to train,” she said.